garrygl/GNS3/README.md

-# This Document Contains Information for the Ugrading GNS3 Appliance and GSN3 Lab Projects
+# The following Document Contains Information for Ugrading a GNS3 Appliance and Information on GSN3 Lab Projects

 ## Procedure for Upgrading a a GNS3 Appliance